How I Found and Met the Authors of a Message in a Bottle from the Sara II

-It was by pure luck that I found the senders of this message in a bottle, which I found in 2011:
+It was by pure luck that I found the senders of this message in a bottle from the sailboat Sara II, which I found in 2011:

 It came from this sailboat in 2004:

 The bottle had taken up residence in my home as the months and years slid by and I was unable to locate the senders.
 Finally, after moving across the country and unpacking the bottle from a box, I looked at it with new eyes.
 I decided to search again, using every piece of information I could glean from the message.
 The most obvious piece is the name of the boat: Sara II.